-- Doors open 45 minutes before the start time – so there’s lots of time to get settled in
+- Doors open 45 minutes before the start – so there’s lots of time to get settled in

-- There are brighter lighting levels than usual in the auditorium
+- Brighter lighting levels in the auditorium

 - Watch the live show on TV screens around the theatre if you need to